nandoquintana/docker-missing-tools/README.md

 ## build and release

-Create an image from your source code (Dockerfile) and upload it to a docker registry:
+Create an image from your source code (and a Dockerfile) and upload it to a Docker registry:
 ```
 docker_build_and_release TARGET IMAGE VERSION REPOSITORY [Dockerfile]
 ```